0n0w1c/grubefi-rpi4/README.md

 Warning: This is EXPERIMENTAL software, total data loss is a real possibility.

-Note: Due to an issue with a hanging process during shutdown/reboot with bluetooth \
+Note: Due to an issue with a hanging process during shutdown/reboot when \
-active, bluetooth has been disabled.
+bluetooth is enabled, bluetooth has been disabled.